moq-wg/moq-transport/draft-ietf-moq-transport.md

          group.
 This is sent right after the last object in the track.
 This SHOULD be cached.

-Open Issue: We could make end of track and end of group just be a status set on the last object sent on the group or track.
-This would mean the status could no longer optional and only occur when the payload length was zero as it would be needed in non zero length packets.
-It would also have the issue that when a P frame is produced, the software getting data from the decoder often does not know if it is the last P frame until the next frame is encoded and the software gets an I frame.
-We do not want a solution where we add a whole frame of latency on the encoder waiting for next frame so it can set the end of group field on the last last object in the group.

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).